helium/HIP/0074-mobile-poc-modeled-coverage-rewards.md

 # Implementation Timeline

-Launch of the Modeled Coverage in the PoC Rewards calculation is planned for Q1 2023.
+Launch of the Modeled Coverage in the PoC Rewards calculation is planned for Q1 2023, which will also include a chain variable to update `subnetwork_rewards_v1` to transition from premine rewards to programmatic emissions.

 However, to make sure the transition to the new PoC system, which replaces static, power-based multipliers, is smooth, Hotspot owners can evaluate the coverage they provide before the switch takes effect.
 We propose to show Mapped Coverage information in the Mobile Explorer for at least four weeks before switching to the new PoC model.